-The overall IV&V process is usually specified as a set of work instructions.
-These resemble guidelines which provide a high-level overview and a flow of the activities that the IV&V team must perform for a given analysis level.
-The rigor with which these activities are implemented, affects the quality, and in turn, the artifact readiness level.
-Thus an IV&V team which applies formal techniques to analyze an artifact is less likely to miss potential problems compared to a team which either does not apply or is unfamiliar with formal analysis.
-Consequently, their respective assessments of the readiness level will differ.
-Our rationale is that modeling the IV&V process to capture such diverse factors as skill/expertise of the IV&V team or compliance with process specifications will provide insight into the artifact readiness level and the reasoning used to arrive at the assessment.
-To model the IV&V process, we use model the dataflow within a process, where a process or process activity has input entities, is enacted by agents and produces output entities.
+The overall process for requirements analysis can be specified as a set of work instructions or guidelines which provide a high-level overview and a flow of the activities that the requirements analysis team must perform.
+Our rationale is that modeling the requirements analysis process to capture such diverse factors as skill/expertise of the analysis team or compliance with process specifications will provide insight into the artifact readiness level and the reasoning used to arrive at the assessment.
+To model this process, we use the dataflow within a process, where a process or process activity has input entities, is enacted by agents and produces output entities.
 Each of these can have properties which can be quantified or qualified.